sandyavila/Virtual-Reality-/README.md

 Radu, I. (2012).
 Why should my students use AR?
 A comparative review of the educational impacts of augmented-reality.
 2012 IEEE International Symposium on Mixed and Augmented Reality (ISMAR), Mixed and Augmented Reality (ISMAR),  IEEE International Symposium, 313.

 Saidin, N. F., Abd Halim, N. D., & Yahaya, N. (2015).
 A review of research on augmented reality in education: Advantages and applications.
 International Education Studies, 8, 1–8.

+Wilson, Robert A. and Lucia Foglia, "Embodied Cognition", The Stanford Encyclopedia of Philosophy (Spring 2017 Edition), Edward N. Zalta (ed.)

+​

+Griss, S. 2013.
+The power of movement in teaching and learning.
+EdWeek. http://bit.ly/2nRDjPE​

+​